JeremieTarantop/TikiData---Stade-de-Reims/README.md

 * **Build for portability from day one.** Our pipeline was tailored to Stade de Reims' data setup.
 Onboarding a second club would have required real rework.
 If I started over, I would license the data myself and design every feature to be club agnostic.
 * **Productize earlier.** We delivered weekly reports manually.
 A lighter cadence, better tooling, and a real interface for the analysts would have multiplied the impact at the same effort.
-* **Define a real evaluation metric for clustering.** One of our limitations was the lack of a clean metric to assess clustering quality.
-We relied heavily on expert validation, which works but does not scale.
-A more principled evaluation framework upfront would have saved iterations.

 ---

 ## Why this project matters to me

 I did not wait for this opportunity.
 We had an idea, pitched it cold to multiple clubs, got the meetings, sold the vision, and turned it into a paid year long collaboration with a Ligue 1 team.

-The best part was watching the work actually get used.
-Analysts running our outputs, the head coach discussing them in match prep.
-That is when it stopped feeling like a school project.

 It also closed a personal loop: connecting a sport I have loved my whole life with the technical work I want to keep building on.